GoogleCloudPlatform/appengine-endpoints-tictactoe-ios/README.md

 -fno-objc-arc for the files included in the client library.
 To do this, in Project Navigator -> Target -> Build Phases -> Compile Sources, set the -fno-objc-arc compiler flag for each of the client library sources.

+**NOTE:** This sample was written with a Java backend in mind.
+As a result, the generated code will differ slightly than that for the [Python Tic Tac Toe sample][8].
+For the most part this will be immaterial to the sample, but there are a few key differences
+- The generated schema names in the discovery document are different in Python than in Java, even though the hold the same data.
+This will cause the generated classes corresponding to the schema to have different names.
+- Python supports enums and uses `'WHEN'` and `'TEXT'` for the `order` field in queries, while Java simply uses `"0"` and `"1"`, respectively.
+- The Python backend stores the current user for authenticated requests, but does not return the user in the score insert response or score list response.

 ## Products
 - [App Engine][2]